• Skip to primary navigation

 The 'sponge method' is a technique used in baking that results in a light and fluffy cake.
 The egg whites are beaten with sugar until air is incorporated, then folded in with the rest of the ingredients.
 The whipped egg whites allow the flour to absorb moisture, creating a lighter and fluffy cookie or cake.

-The 'sponge method' is often used in angel food cake and Victoria sponge and Madeira cake.
+The 'sponge method' is often used in angel food cakes, Victoria sponge, and Madeira cakes.

 Procedure for Sponge Method: